kubecost/docs/custom-prom.md

         port: 9003
 ```

 This config needs to be added under `extraScrapeConfigs` in Prometheus configuration.
-[Example](https://github.com/kubecost/cost-analyzer-helm-chart/blob/0758d5df54d8963390ca506ad6e58c597b666ef8/cost-analyzer/values.yaml#L74)
+[View Example](https://github.com/kubecost/cost-analyzer-helm-chart/blob/0758d5df54d8963390ca506ad6e58c597b666ef8/cost-analyzer/values.yaml#L74)

-You can confirm that this job is successfully running with the Targets view in Prometheus.
+To confirm this job is successfully scraped by Prometheus, you can view the Targets page in Prometheus and look for a job named `kubecost`.

 ![Prometheus Targets](/prom-targets.png)